 Our business model is underpinned by

-Our commitment to providing space that meets occupiers’ needs, across a wide range of industries, helps us maintain high retention rates and low vacancy rates.
-We are committed to building strong relationships with both our joint venture partners and key suppliers, including contractors, debt providers and advisers.
-We also aim to have ongoing positive engagement with local authorities, planning departments and our local communities.
+We are committed to providing space that meets occupiers’ needs, across a wide range of industries, helping us maintain high retention rates and low vacancy rates.
+We also aim to be innovative in our approach, utilising technology to improve the occupier experience, providing flexible spaces to meet a variety of needs and ensuring that sustainability touches everything we do.
+We are committed to building strong relationships with both our joint venture partners and key service partners, including contractors, debt providers and advisors.
+In order to create space for London to thrive, we have a responsibility to ensure we have a long lasting positive impact on the communities in which we work.
+As a result, we also aim to have ongoing positive engagement with local authorities, planning departments and our local communities.

 Our experienced management team and in-house specialists are incentivised to deliver strong returns and outperform our KPI benchmarks.
-Our culture is entrepreneurial and collegiate with a disciplined approach to risk management and governance.
+Our culture is entrepreneurial and collegiate, based on strong values, with a disciplined approach to risk management and governance.

 Flexing our activities through the cycle